 We get it.
 We ONLY offer healthcare education programs, and we do this so we can devote all of our resources to this specialty.
 We’ve gone above and beyond to include an exclusive NCLEX prep program that helps prepare you for licensure throughout the duration of our programs.
-Our track record proves itself…BTC had a 100% NCLEX pass rate for all of our 2017 LPN and RN grads.
-On top of that, 100% of those students secured jobs after passing their licensure exam.
+Our track record proves itself…BTC had an average NCLEX pass rate of 100% between our 2022 LPN and RN grads.
+On top of that, nearly 100% of those students secured jobs after passing their licensure exam.

 We think you’ll love it at BTC.
 From our small school feel, to our unbeatable NCLEX pass rate, we make our student’s success our number one priority.

 100% online RN to BSN Completion program is designed to provide working RNs with the support and credentials needed to achieve the next step in their career as a nurse, anywhere, anytime.